NoAvailableAlias/nano-signal-slot/README.md

 1. ONLY unique Slots can be connected to a Signal instance.
   * _Attempting to connect the same Slot to a Signal is not an error._
-2. ORDER of firing is not guaranteed when connecting Delegates to Signals.
+2. ORDER of firing is not guaranteed when connecting Slots to Signals.
   * _Adding "slot_a" followed by "slot_b" could result in either being fired first._

 #### Links